andreock/Bruce_Wiki/Others.md

 Spams infrared for turning off screens.

 ## Custom IR
-Read custom IR codes from a file in LittleFS and SDCard.
+* For examples of IR files, you can check https://github.com/pr3y/Bruce/tree/main/sd_files Read custom IR codes from a file in LittleFS and SDCard.

 ## SD Card Mngr